 Freedom to grow is needed in every world in which we may be born and evolve.
-We must let them go.
 They belong to God and to the cosmos.
 Jerry Jampolsky was right: Love is Letting Go.

 To someone who asked how Jesus could have a personal karmic debt requiring the crucifixion for its expiation if he had become Christ and was in total conscious union with the Absolute.